Umang2510/helloworld/README.md

 This website is built using HTML, CSS, PHP, MySQL.
 Only Publishers are allowed to add any post for this feature publisher need to pay but this feature is not working you can use your own method.
 In 'Send mail' file put your email and password to ensure mail feature work properly.
-You can use whatever you want to use gamil, outlook etc. But for different service might be change in method So find in your own way.
+You can use whatever you want to use gamil, outlook etc. But for different service there might be change in method So find in your own way.
 Search feature is also not working.
+And i would also recommend that use relative path it is very helpful when you want to host your website.

 That's it.